 - Heart disease: Dr. Abhash Thakur is a board-certified cardiologist who can diagnose and treat diabetes-related heart disease, optimizing cardiac function and preventing heart attacks and congestive heart failure.

-- Kidney disease: Dr. Randy White and Dr. Kent Plunkett are specialists in nephrology and diseases of the kidneys.
+- Kidney disease: Dr. Randy White, Dr. Michael Portner and Dr. Canon Beissel are specialists in nephrology and diseases of the kidneys.
 Since diabetes has a direct effect on those organs, one frequent complication is renal failure leading to dialysis.
-Dr. White and Dr. Plunkett will work with your primary care provider to monitor the long-term effects of diabetes on the kidneys and try to prevent or delay failure.
+Dr. White, Dr. Portner and Dr. Beissel will work with your primary care provider to monitor the long-term effects of diabetes on the kidneys and try to prevent or delay failure.
 Should dialysis be necessary, they will guide the patient through the establishment of a convenient and effective regimen.

 - Eye disease: For those with diabetes, frequent and thorough eye exams are absolutely critical.
 Several opthomologists (eye specialists) in the Greenwood area can screen for and treat retinal disease, glaucoma and cataracts.

 - Neurologic disease: Uncontrolled diabetes can damage the nervous system, including the brain and the peripheral nerves which bring sensory input from the arms and legs.
 Dr. Ravi Pande is a specialist in neurology, or non-surgical, treatment of the nervous system and he can evaluate and treat peripheral neuropathy and strokes.

 - Foot disease: Diabetics are much more likely to have a loss of sensation and circulation in their feet and legs, which can lead to poor wound healing and even gangrene.
 Greenwood Leflore Hospital is fortunate to have two excellent podiatrists (foot specialists), Dr. Preston Boles and Dr. Joseph Assini, who are experienced in recognizing the warning signs of diabetic foot disease and prescribing medication, special footwear or surgery to treat these problems before they lead to amputation.